 - Assurance that the compensation policies and practices for top executive, key business unit leaders and senior finance, control and risk management personnel are the appropriate ones to maintain a robust control environment that’s consistent with good stewardship.
 If this has been done, the audit committee should refer to it in its report.

 The duties and responsibilities in checking, double-checking and reviewing all figures and documents for audits and disclosures is worthwhile, albeit daunting.
-Governance software solutions make the tasks of audit committee reporting easier and more accurate while offering the utmost in high-level security.
+Governance software solutions, like Diligent Compliance, make the tasks of audit committee reporting easier and more accurate while offering the utmost in high-level security.